geraldokutar/ping-pong-project/README.md

 Basically i created a game that allows user to enter a number if;
-Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "pingpong"
+Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "ping-pong"

 ## Getting Started